COMP 579 - Reinforcement Learning

 -

-agent learn a policy robust to distribution shifts between training and testing environments.
-We built on the methodology in the paper using
+to learn a policy robust to distribution shifts between the training and testing

-results as produced in the original paper, highlighting the effectiveness of this approach.
+effectiveness of RARL.
 The full project report can be found here.